How to find the best mobile phone for seniors

 The locked mobile

 - If you have a hand-me-down iPhone 3G/3GS and don't want to use iOS 7 (because it performs really slowly on iOS7) then perform a restore in iTunes (if you're not sure how to do this, check with a friend or family member who enjoys doing 'tech' stuff)

 - Emergency SMS: This function can send a predetermined message for help.

 - Emergency call key: Lets you contact a predetermined number or numbers.
 To use the Emergency Call key, you must first activate the function and store the emergency numbers you wish to call.

 - Headphone connection type: A phone with a standard headphone jack lets you use headphones, which may be preferred by people who have limited hearing.

-The microphone (M) rating and T-coil (T) rating determine how well your hearing aid will work with your mobile phone.
+- Hearing-aid support: The microphone (M) rating and T-coil (T) rating determine how well your hearing aid will work with your mobile phone.
 If you use your hearing aid in microphone mode, look for a phone with an M3 or M4 rating.
 If you prefer telecoil coupling, look for a phone with T3 or T4 rating.
 A sum of six (M3/T3) or greater indicates that the telephone would probably provide good performance with that hearing aid.
 Read more about hearing aids and mobile phones.

 - Maximum ringtone and speakerphone volume: This provides an indication as to how well someone with limited hearing can effectively use the phone either when held to the ear or when the phone is used hands-free in speakerphone mode.

 - SAR rating: The specific absorption rate (SAR) indicates the amount of energy per kilogram of body weight absorbed when using the phone as claimed by the manufacturer.
 Any phone available to buy in Australia will be below government limits.
 Although evidence relating to exposure to electromagnetic fields remains inconclusive, you may want to choose a model with a lower SAR value if this is a concern to you.

 Not all mobiles are compatible with hearing aids but most of the latest smartphones are.
 You should check first that the phone at least has a rating of M3/T3.

 - A telecoil is a device in some hearing aids that lets the wearer circumvent the speaker in the mobile and receive sound straight into the hearing aid.
 Some audio devices also have this so people can listen to their own music in as pure a form as possible.

 - An M3 rating is a claim that the mobile's components won't produce much interference when you hold the phone to your ear.